Blog

 Quick, unplanned meetings are often needed to resolve roadblocks or make time-sensitive decisions.

 • Example: A team faces conflicting priorities between two projects.
-Leadership calls a short meeting to weigh the pros and cons and decide which project takes precedence.
+Leadership calls a short discussion to weigh the pros and cons and decide which project takes precedence.

 • Why it matters: Quick decisions prevent delays and effectively allocate resources.

 • Tips: Focus on presenting clear data to support options.
-Summarize the decision-making process to avoid ambiguity later.
+Summarise the decision-making process to avoid ambiguity later.

 Team Alignment